8 Types of Internal Communications to Add in the Workplace

 Plus, a start-up’s founders are often so focussed on growing their business that they don’t take the time to formalize their company’s culture – never mind establish a crisis communication plan.
 This can make culture and crisis communication impossible – both things that could bring a start-up to its knees.

-So, small businesses should focus on getting as much of their people’s knowhow and insights into a knowledge hub as possible.
+Small businesses should focus on getting as much of their people’s knowhow and insights into a knowledge hub as possible.
 Plus, they should take the time to formalize their company culture and crisis plan and share that with their people.

-Medium and large organizations
+Medium and Large Organizations

 The bigger your business, the more proactive your internal communication strategies need to be.